 True to form, Brando’s Speakeasy is anything but what it seems.
 It’s a lounge, but conversation flows more like a neighborhood haunt.
-The cocktail menus features interesting mashups like a Rosemary Maple Bourbon Sour and Strawberry Ginger.
+The cocktail menus features interesting cocktails, like the Dolly Sister with gin, Aperol, strawberry purée, lemon juice, celery bitters and soda.
 The decor and vintage posters throw it back eras, but the karaoke and late-night dance music add modern flair.
-While it’s not as Don Vito Corleone meets Al Capone as the name might imply, Brando’s is definitely a mash-up.

 You'll feel like a million bucks when you walk into the Kimpton Gray's loungey library bar, Vol. 39.
 The space—which is dotted with leather couches and lined with books—exudes elegance.
 The beverage program matches the tone with nine different Old Fashioneds, several classic cocktails, six martinis and newfangled drinks, to boot.
 If you're feeling splurgy, order the Vol. 39 Vintage Old Fashioned with 30-year brandy, barrel-aged demerara sugar, angostura and orange bitters, and hand-carved ice.
 At $35, it's an investment, but it's totally worth it.

 Come summertime, Chicago winos slip down to the Riverwalk for people-watching and a bottle of vino.
 The sprawling outdoor patio rides the Chicago River, making it an ideal place to lounge around after work or on the weekend.
 Choose from glasses of pinot gris, rosé, riesling, cava or syrah to enjoy while you gaze at the boat tours floating by.